-The following threats and Organisational Security Policies are defined for the TOE:
+The following threats and Organisational Security Policies are defined for the TOE (see also ST [7], chapter 3.3 and 3.4):

-Threat Description T.RESIDUAL_DATA S.THIEF steals the TOE or parts thereof and retrieves stored or deleted D.SECURE_PRINT_JOB.
+Threat Description T.RESIDUAL_DATA S.THIEF steals the TOE or parts thereof and retrieves stored or deleted D.SECURE_PRINT_JOB, D.PRINT_JOB, D.SCAN_JOB and D.COPY_JOB.
 The motivation for S.THIEF to attack the TOE is low because it requires sophisticated data recovery equipment that can recover data even after the shredding mechanism has executed to recover data that has little value to the attacker.
-T.NOSY_USER S.LOCAL_USER accesses a D.SECURE_PRINT_JOB that does not belong to him/her that is stored in the DAC.
+T.NOSY_USER S.LOCAL_USER accesses a D.SECURE_PRINT_JOB that does not belong to him/her that is stored in the Smart Imager.
 The motivation to carry out this attack is low.
 T.MALWARE A S.NETWORK_DEVICE is used by malware that may have entered the TOE's operational environment to launch an attack on the integrity of the TOE.
-Alternatively S.DIGITAL_COPIER is used by malware to launch an attack on the integrity of S.NETWORK_DEVICE.
 The motivation to carry out this attack is low.

-Table 1.3: Threats
+Table 3: Threats

-Organisational Security Policy Description P.JOB_DELETE When D.SECURE_PRINT_JOB, D.PRINTJOB and D.SCANJOB objects are no longer needed by the TOE, they will be deleted by the TOE at the earliest available opportunity in a manner that meets a recognised standard.
+Organisational Security Policy Description P.JOB_DELETE When D.SECURE_PRINT_JOB, D.PRINT_JOB, D.SCAN_JOB and D.COPY_JOB objects are no longer needed by the TOE, they will be deleted by the TOE at the earliest available opportunity in a manner that meets a recognised standard.
 P.TOE_ADMINISTRATION The modification of TOE security settings shall be restricted to S.SERVICE_ENGINEER and S.REMOTE_SYSADMIN.

-Table 1.4: Organisational Security Policies (OSPs)
+Table 4: Organisational Security Policies (OSPs)

-For a complete list and definition of the used subjects and objects please refer to the security target [7], Chapter 3.1.
+For a complete list and definition of the used subjects and objects please refer to the Security Target [7], chapter 3.1.